Governor's Office of Recovery and Rebuilding

-Background

-Ferzan received a Bachelor of Arts degree in 1989 from Rutgers University, and his J.D. degree from Fordham University School of Law in 1992.
-He held several positions at the Office of United States Attorney for the District of New Jersey, including Chief of the Commercial Crimes Unit, Deputy Chief of the Criminal Division, and Acting Deputy and Executive Assistant U.S. Attorney.
-Ferzan was Managing Director at Pricewaterhouse Coopers Advisory, working in the firm's investigative consulting practice.
-From January 2010 to June 2012, he served at the Office of the New Jersey Attorney General as Executive Assistant Attorney General.

-"Storm czar"
+The Governor’s Office of Recovery and Rebuilding (GORR) was an office in New Jersey created in 2012 by New Jersey Governor Chris Christie to deal with the repercussions of Hurricane Sandy.
+The office was absorbed into the Governor’s Disaster Recovery Office by Governor Phil Murphy in 2020 in response to the COVID-19 pandemic in New Jersey.

+History

-On Monday, October 29, 2012, Hurricane Sandy caused unprecedented damage to New Jersey's housing, business, infrastructure, health, social service and environmental sectors.
-Ferzan was appointed by New Jersey Governor Chris Christie on November 28, 2012, to coordinate recovery efforts, a role dubbed "storm czar", and charged with overseeing billions of dollars of relief aid in conjunction with the New Jersey Department of Community Affairs, the lead agency for distributing the funding.
+On Monday, October 29, 2012, Hurricane Sandy caused damage to New Jersey's housing, business, infrastructure, health, social service and environmental sectors.
+Marc Ferzan was appointed by New Jersey Governor Chris Christie on November 28, 2012, to coordinate recovery efforts, a role dubbed "storm czar", and charged with overseeing billions of dollars of relief aid in conjunction with the New Jersey Department of Community Affairs, the lead agency for distributing the funding.

-Ferzan announced the release of Sandy recovery funding in phases, first in April 2013 and then in February 2014.
+The office announced the release of Sandy recovery funding in phases, first in April 2013 and then in February 2014.

 Ferzan was responsible for creating numerous relief programs.
 The Star-Ledger characterized Ferzan's one and half year term as "tumultuous" and he himself as being too low-profile.
 The newspaper and the Press of Atlantic City criticized Ferzan for his lack of attendance at New Jersey Legislative meetings convened regarding Sandy recovery.
 When questioned about the state's decision-making process, Ferzan said officials were trying to balance transparency and not giving out "too much information."

 Initially, disparities in distribution of housing construction funds for affordable housing came under scrutiny when it was revealed that areas least impacted by hurricane were receiving funds in greater proportion than heavily hit areas with the suggestion that towns with mayors friendly to Christie were favored.
 Ferzan said it was "unfathomable" that disaster aid programs could be used for political gain and that "politics has played absolutely no role in disaster recovery."

 In 2013, the state engaged Hammerman & Gainer Inc. (HGI) to administer the federally funded, $1.2 billion Rehabilitation, Reconstruction, Elevation and Mitigation (RREM) program, which gives grants of up to $150,000 to homeowners to repair and rebuild homes damaged by Sandy.
 HGI's $68 million bid was $127 million lower than Tetra Tech, the only other bidder.
 The $68 million contract was originally meant to run from 2013 to 2016, but December 2013 was revised to end in January 2014 by mutual agreement.
 The RREM program was beset by problems, leading to complaints from some applicants and Democratic lawmakers.
 Severance from HGI's was due "performance problems" despite several months of "corrective action".
 HGI's bills totaled $51 million.
 It was paid $36 million, and $21 million currently the subject of an arbitration dispute.
 Ferzan said "services for HGI specifically were not needed."